hampel/json/README.md

         }
     }

-Note that v2.1 of this package supports PHP >= v5.3.3
+Note that v2.1 of this package supports PHP >= v5.3.3 while v2.2 supports PHP >= v5.4.0 - the two versions will be
+maintained in parallel

 Usage
 -----